bzreinhardt/bzreinhardt.github.io/_posts/2022-03-20-efficiency.md

 layout: post
 permalink: /efficiency
 ---
 Before you even undertake the work to create a thing, there’s some assessment of whether it’s possible and how valuable it will be.[^1] (For some extremely nebulous definition of value — I’ll talk about that later).
-Some ideas take a large chunk of resources to assess(**“fat” ideas**).[^2] In other cases, a spreadsheet and well-founded assumptions can make a strong case that “it will be hard, but if we pull off all these things that don’t violate physics along this critical path, it will be incredible.” (**“Lean” ideas**).
+Some ideas take a large chunk of resources to assess(**“fat” ideas**).[^2] In other cases, a spreadsheet and well-founded assumptions can make a strong case that “it will be hard, but if we pull off all these things that don’t violate physics along this critical path, it will be incredible.” (**“Lean” ideas**).[^3]

 SpaceX’s reusable rocket is a canonical lean idea: “If we can do X (which is very hard but has a clear critical path) then we will reduce/increase this key metric by an order of magnitude, which is a complete game changer.”
 Software’s low cost and fast iteration speeds make many bit-based ideas lean even without clear metrics or critical paths.
-“Basic Science”[^3] is a classic example of a “fat” idea: the curiosity-driven study of tree frog venom leads along a circuitous route to a miracle cure.
+“Basic Science”[^4] is a classic example of a “fat” idea: the curiosity-driven study of tree frog venom leads along a circuitous route to a miracle cure.
 However, fat ideas include more than just curiosity-based discovery.
-Most “systems research”[^4] ideas — of the sort that were the precursors of a good chunk of modern technology —are also fat ideas.[^5]
+Most “systems research”[^5] ideas — of the sort that were the precursors of a good chunk of modern technology —are also fat ideas.[^6]

 If all you care about is big returns per dollar (in either financial terms or “impact”) there is a clear strategy: work to quickly kill ideas and bias towards a thousand false negatives over one expensive false positive.